esoadamo/thesis/chapters/Profiles.md

 ### Digital hygiene

-As their technological knowledge is in the level 3 range, they are supsectible to adverts and reccomendations for software, resulting in multiple antivirus softwares and computer-cleaning programs being installed superfluously at once.
+As their technological knowledge is in the level 3 range, they are supsectible to adverts and recommendations for software, resulting in multiple antivirus softwares and computer-cleaning programs being installed superfluously at once.
 They are also not bothered by any type of pop-up dialogs or warning, as they simply select continue on anything.
 During the early days of Internet, it was a common knowledge that anything uploaded to the Internet will forever stay on the Internet.
 For that matter, they are reluctant to intentionally (e.g. Viber uses Google Drive in background for message backups) use any cloud service.
 They have started with a Seznam.cz account for freemail services, but with the comming of Android phones, they have added a Google account for everyone.
 Nowadays they have multiple accounts for various social media (Facebook, TikTok, Instagram), hobby sites and so on.
 They are using two separate passwords, one "strong" for critical accounts (online banking and primary email account) and one easy-to-remember for all other accounts.

 ### Possible problems that are already solved